-Backed by a $14.9 million, three-year grant awarded in 2012 from the U.S. Department of Labor, Wisconsin’s 16 technical colleges are expanding and enhancing their programs to close the skills gap in advanced manufacturing.
-This grant is a result of an unprecedented state-wide collaboration between the educational systems that are working with industry groups, workforce development boards and more than 50 businesses.
+Backed by a $14.9 million, three-year grant awarded in 2012 from the U.S. Department of Labor, Wisconsin’s 16 technical colleges expanded and enhanced their programs to close the skills gap in advanced manufacturing.
+This grant was a result of an unprecedented state-wide collaboration between the educational systems that are working with industry groups, workforce development boards and more than 50 businesses.

 - Reduce the skill gap to meet employer needs by expanding and enhancing advanced manufacturing training.
 The consortium committed to train 2,657 individuals in two years.

 - Develop systems that help align employers, colleges, workforce development, job centers and industrywithin districts.

 - Expand and improve existing adult manufacturing career pathways

 - Expand college’s capacity to provide short-term training to meet immediate employer needs.

 - Develop new models of technology-based aptitude assessments and career appropriateness.

 - Improve consortium colleges’ ability to identify and award credit for prior learning/experience in defined pathways.